archiewood/wedding-website/agenda.md

     - 6pm - 8pm: Dinner, Speeches
     - 8pm - Late: Music & Dancing
 - **Sunday**
+    - 9am - 2pm: Buffet Brunch
-    - 9am-2pm: Buffet Brunch & Relaxing by the Pool
+    - 2pm - 6pm: Relaxing by the pool & in the grounds
-    - Guests can stay as long as they like, but assume that they will be catching flights etc!
+    - Guests can stay until 6pm, when we have to vacate